writethedocs/www/docs/guide/writing/style-guides.md

 You can certainly create a style guide of your own.
 This approach might work if you're a lone writer or just starting a small docs group.
 But neither software nor its documentation operates in a vacuum, so it's a good idea to consult other resources as well.
-Working from an existing style guide can also help you figure out which things matter in your style guide.
+Working from an existing style guide also helps you figure out which things matter in your style guide.

 ## Style guide resources